Priyansusahoo/priyansusahoo/README.md

 • 🍹 I’m currently learning everything 😆

-• 🌱 Regarding studies; learning JAVA, PYTHON, WebSite development from Udemy, YouTube, Documentations and various resources
+• 🌱 Regarding studies; learning JAVA, DSA, WebSite development from Udemy, YouTube, Documentations and various resources

-• 🔥👨‍💻 Also learning about various java & python framework, Databases, development Tools
+• 🔥👨‍💻 Also learning about various tools in DevOps(Docker).

 • 🏫 Currently a Undergraduate Computer Science & IT student, will Graduate in 2023